denizay/Sample-Multivariate-Gaussian/README.md

 # Sample-Multivariate-Gaussian

+Code to sample from multivariate gaussian distribution.
 Eigen is necessary.
 Matplotlib is only for visualizing.